 New Patient Registration

 My interest in cardio-vascular disease dates back to college when I was first introduced to vascular research.
-In medical school I had the opportunity to train under the most prestigious cardiologists and vascular surgeons in the world.
-I continued to engage in vascular and cardiology research throughout my training.
-Over 25 years ago I introduced a wellness program to my patients.
-The program has grown and matured into a passion over these many years and continues to give me the privilege and opportunity to make a difference.
+In medical school, I had the opportunity to train under the most prestigious cardiologists and vascular surgeons in the world.
+The primary health risks for women in the United States is heart disease and stroke.
+20 years ago, I introduced a wellness program to my patients based on vascular ultrasound to diagnosis and monitor actual cardio-vascular disease.
+Using advanced lipid testing my program combined with a life-style program (based on nutrition, exercise and stress management), I have stopped and reversed disease in my patients, preventing heart attacks and strokes.
+Success has grown into a passion for the prevention of heart disease, stroke and diabetes, and continues to give me the opportunity to make a difference.

-I am certified by the American Board of Obstetrics and Gynecology and by the Accreditation Council for Gynecologic Endoscopy, Inc. and am a Fellow of the American College of Obstetricians/Gynecologists.
+My certifications include: American Board of Obstetrics and Gynecology, Accreditation Council for Gynecologic Endoscopy, Inc. and a Fellow of the American College of Obstetricians/Gynecologists.
 I am also a member in a variety of professional organizations, including American Medical Association, American Association of Gynecologic Laparoscopists, Internal Federation of Gynecologic Endoscopists, American Urogynecology Association, International Continence Society and the National Lipid Association.

 100 East Valencia Mesa Dr., Suite 215